Wooranna Park suspensions | Dandenong Star Journal

 However, a groundswell of parents and staff reportedly wanted the octogenarian to retire.

-At the start of the year, Mr Trotter was replaced by acting principal Daniel Riley with no explanation or fanfare, a parent said.
+At the start of the year, Mr Trotter was replaced by acting principal Mr Riley with no explanation or fanfare, a parent said.

 “It was odd that there was no celebration, no send-off for him,” they said.